Skip to main content

 I'm a former military wife and homeschooling mom.
 In 2001, I was diagnosed with a mild variation of a deadly genetic disorder.
 Getting a proper diagnosis after a lifetime of being treated like a hypochondriac was very empowering and I've grown healthier in the years since.

 I run various websites.
 I joined Hacker News in 2009 and changed my handle to DoreenMichele in 2017.
-I run thirty-some-odd reddits under the same handle, though I use a different handle on X.
+I run thirty-some-odd reddits under the same handle.

 I am an environmental studies major with a concentration in housing with: